 No doubt about it.
 A big part of life is about lessons.
 To be sure, it seems like it one crazy experiment.
 We each get a different set of abilities and challenges.
 It definitely isn’t an equal situation.
 This leads one to conclude that the meaning of life has something to do with our mission.

 Who Are We?

-Who am I is usually one of the first big questions we ask ourselves.
+Who am I?
+This is one of the first big questions we ask ourselves.
 This usually comes with the existential fear of death.
-These questions should start us on our own spiritual journey.
+These questions should start us on our spiritual journey.
 This is a mystery at the heart of our inner quest.

 Many great philosophers agonized on these questions.
 For that very reason, this question remains unanswerable.
 It seems we won’t know the answer, at least in this lifetime.
 But instead of frustration accept as just another one mystery of life.
-Who we are remains one of life’s greatest mysteries.
+The question of who we are remains one of life’s greatest mysteries.

 The real seeker of truth never seeks truth.
 On the contrary, he tries to clean himself of all that is untrue, inauthentic, insincere — and when his heart is ready, purified, the guest comes. — Osho